capinix/nonce/README.md

-Nonce Utility
+# Nonce Utility

-A command-line utility for reading and writing nonces.
+A command-line tool for managing a nonce file.

+## Features

+- Read the current nonce from a file
+- Write a new nonce to a file

-Usage
+## Usage
-The utility provides two commands: read and write.

-Read
-The read command displays the nonce in the specified or default nonce file.

-Usage:

-shell
-Copy code
-$ nonce read [file]
-Arguments:

-file - Optional.
-The file from which to read the nonce.
-If not provided, the default nonce file will be used.